MagdK/portfolio_nextjs/public/works/wonderkind-filtering/wonderkind-filtering.md

 Unfortunately I did not have access to testing the solution with actual users, the PO, [*Felicia van Jaarsveld*][Felicia] reviewed the user flow.

 Handover to dev\
 This project used Vuetify components from the beginning, so I ensured that my solution consisted of Vuetify components as much as possible.
-I thoroughly researched the Vuetify library to identify suitable sidebar components, examine the appearance of accordions, and determine how well they could be customized to our needs.
+I thoroughly researched the Vuetify library to identify suitable sidebar components, examine the appearance of accordions, and determine how well they could be customised to our needs.
+I have created guidlines for the dev and QA.
 We already had chips/pill components, which only required the addition of a remove option.
 I regularly checked in with our front-end lead, [*Oleksandr Zinchenko*][Alex], for guidance.
-Additionally, I had the opportunity to create the Storybook components for the collapse/accordion elements.
+Additionally, I had the opportunity to create the Storybook components for the collapse/accordion elements after the filtering flow was done.

 [Felicia]: https://nl.linkedin.com/in/feliciavanj?trk=public_post_feed-actor-name